CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 # LUMI Helmi Pilot Phase

 Welcome to the LUMI Helmi partition pilot phase!
-The pilot phase is running for three months, starting 28 September 2022.
+The pilot phase is running for three months, starting 31st October 2022.

 !!! info "Apply for a project!"